cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 - [X] 4.
 Investigate why analytics.units_sold as STRING instead of expected NUMERIC?
 - [X] 5.
 Attempt to Enforce Foreign key reference failed in Table sales_by_sku.productSKU referring to products.SKU
 - [X] 6.
 Investigate analytics.fullvisitorId is NUMERIC so why is all_sessions.fullvisitorId as VARCHAR?
 - [ ] 7.
-Consider NUMERIC fields with null to 0 for easier math. all_sessions.totaltransationrevenue, all_sessions.transactions, all_sessions.sessionqualitydim, all_sessions.productrefundamount, all_sessions.productquantity, all_sessions.productrevenue, all_sessions.itemquantity, all_sessions.itemrevenue, all_sessions.transactionrevenue,
+Consider NUMERIC fields with null to 0 for easier math. all_sessions.totaltransationrevenue, all_sessions.transactions, all_sessions.sessionqualitydim, all_sessions.productrefundamount, all_sessions.productquantity, all_sessions.productrevenue, all_sessions.itemquantity, all_sessions.itemrevenue, all_sessions.transactionrevenue; not modified as math unaffected and too time consuming.
 - [ ] 8.
 Investigate all_sessions.itemrevenue is STRING when revenue should probably be NUMERIC.
 - [X] 9.
 Investigate purpose of all_sessions.column28.
 Is this empty?
 Bad data import?
 - [ ] 10.
 Investigate analytics.units_sold is STRING when expecting NUMERIC.